Synthesizing Interpretable Control Policies through Large Language Model Guided Search: DISCUSSION AND CONCLUSIONS

 Another aspect worth discussing is the role of randomness in the LLM generation process.
 At every generation step, a token is sampled from a distribution over (almost) all possible tokens in the underlying vocabulary.
 This offers opportunities for further investigations on the robustness of our method, starting for example with a careful tuning of hyperparameters.

 Picking the right reward function, as in many reinforcement learning settings, is also crucial for success.
 Future works can focus on how to make the algorithm more computationally efficient, potentially incorporating gradient-based optimization in-the-loop (such as in \cite{ma2024llm}, for example).
-This would allow to take advantage of the LLM only as generator of a program skeleton, and unload it from the task of producing the right numerical quantities by tuning them with continuous optimization techniques.
+This would allow to take advantage of the LLM only as generator of a program skeleton, and unburden it from the task of producing the right numerical quantities by tuning them with continuous optimization techniques.
+This would also guarantee local control stability, which is not directly addressed in this work.

 Compute availability is also an important aspect of the proposed framework.
 Implementing a distributed approach and running multiple LLM samplers in parallel allows to speed up the process and achieve high-performing programs in reduced time, as shown in \cite{romera2024mathematical}.
+More compute availability and improved sample efficiency would improve the scalability of the algorithm to higher-dimensional systems.

 It is also worth to mention that the amount of domain-specific information provided in the specification can significantly impact the performances (in terms of runtime and sample efficiency) of the control synthesis procedure.
 LLMs, in fact, are in general sensitive to prompt variations.
 As a simple example, prompting an LLM with a generic plain instruction like ``generate a function'', compared to instead providing more details about the task of interest, can make a significant difference.
 Even if both approaches, down the line, could lead to high-scoring programs, it is typically beneficial to provide context information for sample efficiency.